 The Computer Vision Test Lab must include appropriate software and physical security controls (Zero Trust), including the ability to physically secure all compute/storage devices.

-The high-level diagram below outlines the proposed Computer Vision lab architecture.
+The high-level diagram below outlines the proposed Computer Vision test lab architecture.

 I have selected an Nvidia Jetson Nano Developer Kit as my edge compute/storage capability.